Applied Fisheries Pathways: Educating Technicians

 Inside the Degree

-Explore a career in the in-demand field of Fisheries Technology.
+Explore a career in the in-demand field of Applied Fisheries.
 Take a deep dive into disciplines like oceanography, fish biology, Alaskan fisheries management and Aquaculture.
 Learn more about all fisheries programs, summer intensives, and courses.

 Alaska Dive Semester